How To Make A Living as a Full-Time Locum Doctor in 2023

 Before making your decision you should first assess your fixed expenses, such as your bills, mortgage or rent, and so on.
 Then factor in any financial aspirations you have, perhaps saving for a house or a fund for travelling one day.
 This will enable you to figure out how many shifts per week you’d need to work in order to cover these costs.

-If you are planning an extended holiday or looking to go travelling, remember you won’t be receiving any pay during that time so you’d need to carefully plan your finances with that in mind as well.
+If you’re planning on moving cities for your F3 year, it’s also worth checking out Numbeo, a free cost of living calculator, so that you can track how the move will affect your monthly outgoings.
+Or if you are planning an extended holiday or looking to go travelling, remember you won’t be receiving any pay during that time so you’d need to carefully plan your finances with that in mind as well.

 We also suggest that you plan a backup fund to cover you if you ended up struggling to find work for a period of time or became ill.
-You’ll have no entitlement to sick pay as a locum doctor, and locum jobs can be cancelled at any time by the hospital, even if you’re in a long-term position.
+As a locum doctor, you won’t be entitled to the same Sick Pay requirements as those in substantive NHS posts.
+This means, for the majority, you may only be entitled to Statutory Sick Pay (SSPP) which equates to £99.35 per week.
+However, it’s worth checking with your Bank or Agency if they offer anything else.
+Find out more about your entitlements as a locum doctor in this article here.
+Additionally, locum jobs can be cancelled at any time by the hospital, even if you’re in a long-term position.

 🥼 Work Considerations